 EPA is committed to working with chat processors as well as other end-users to ensure the safe and appropriate use of chat from the Site.
 In the years since issuing the 2008 OU4 ROD, EPA Region 6 has hosted multiple compliance assistance workshops for all chat processors in Ottawa County.
-EPA's goal is to ensure that processors and end-users are familiar with the rules and regulations pertaining to safe and appropriate use of chat from Tar Creek.
-EPA Region 6 will continue to work with our chat sales partners, including chat processors, BIA, ODEQ and EPA Region 7, to ensure the protective use of chat as part of the OU4 remedy.
+EPA's goal is to ensure that processors and end-users are familiar with the rules and regulations pertaining to safe and appropriate use of chat from the Tri-State

+Mining District, including Tar Creek.
+EPA Region 6 and Region 7 will continue to work with our chat sales partners, including chat processors, BIA, ODEQ, and Kansas Department of Health and Environment, to ensure the protective use of chat as part of the OU4 remedy.

-Near-Term Strategic Plan Priorities as Identified by EPA's Partners1
+Near-Term Strategic Plan Priorities as Identified by EPA's Remedial Action Partners